Home > Special Mission

 Addendum to the Covenant

-Providing a unique space for the preservation and use of Anishinaabe Knowledge, offering supports to faculty, students, and the public.
+Providing a unique space for the preservation and use of Anishinaabe Knowledge, offering support to faculty, students, and the public.

 shinwauk building view from front lawn